AnthillTech/channel-messages-spec/spec/Manual_input_devices/switch.md

 **Service URI prefix:**    `org.fi24.switch`

 Two-state switch (on-off).
-Generates events when changing state and supports current state query.
+Generates events when changing state.
+May also be implemented by a momentary push-button

 *service definition ver 2.0*
 *status: stable*